 Over the years, cord-cutters have created an erosion in the number of People Using Television (PUT), as that number has dwindled.
 Many in the industry have complained that Nielsen hasn’t kept up and isn’t accurately capturing the reality of current viewing behavior.
 Nielsen has listened and as announced in November of 2020, they are now adding Broadband-Only (BBO) homes to their measurement.
-Currently, Nielsen is only making this change to their local broadcast measurement and it is not yet affecting their national numbers.
+This change only affects local broadcast measurement, as BBO was implemented for national numbers in Q4 2013.

 What is a Broadband-Only home?